sorinbotirla/parkside-telemeter-esp32cam-rangefinder/README.md

 </table>
 <br />
 <br />
-I added the ILI9341 display to the first ESP32-cam (the one with the camera).
-And I checked everything works as intended.
+Add the ILI9341 display to the first ESP32-cam (the one with the camera).
+Check everything works as intended.
+You should get a clear image from the ESP32 camera, along with measured distance whenever you press the telemeter "Measure" button, or the remote button.
+The green numbers on the right side are past measurements.
 <br />
 <br />
 <table>